sam0983/ece209as_project/docs/report.md

 # 1. Introduction

-This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
-* Challenges: What are the challenges and risks?
-* Requirements for Success: What skills and resources are necessary to perform the project?
-* Metrics of Success: What are metrics by which you would check for success?

   AIoT (Artiﬁcial Intelligence of Things) combines AI (Artiﬁcial Intelligence) and IoT (Internet of Things), AIoT can improve businesses and their services by creating more value out of IoT-generated data.
 However, there is often a trade-off between the cost and latency of transmitting data to the cloud and the accuracy of the edge device.
 The objective of this research project is to explore a method that may give us the best of both worlds, getting competitive accuracy while also keeping the cost and latency relatively low.<br />

   This project is mainly comprised of two research components, being DNN partitioning and model uncertainty quantification.
 DNN partitioning is a computation partitioning strategy that effectively leverage both the cycles in the cloud and on the mobile device to achieve low latency, low